AkravasTheWise/mutual-shno-synchronization/README.md

 The folders contain the files used to simulate the magnetic dynamics of double constriction spin Hall nano-oscillators.
 Each folder contains:
 * The COMSOL files used to produce the current density distribution and Oersted field.
-* The Oersted field and current .ovf files necessary to run the mumax3 code.
+* The Oersted field and current density .ovf files necessary to run the mumax3 code.
 * The mumax3 code for each biasing current.

 Additionally, there are some gifs and images that allow one to study the system in detail.
 I have not included the full magnetization maps nor the output folders of mumax3, but you can easily generate them by uncommenting line ```//autosave(m, 1 * 1e-11)``` in each .mx3.
 If you want to generate mode profile maps, you can check out this [repository](https://github.com/AkravasTheWise/semargl-ng)